m-lamonaca/programming-notes/Database/MongoDB.md

 Shard components are:

 - Shards (min 2), instances of MongoDB that contain a subset of the data
-- A config server, instasnce of MongoDB which contains metadata on the cluster, that is the set of instances that have the shard data.
+- A config server, instance of MongoDB which contains metadata on the cluster, that is the set of instances that have the shard data.
 - A router (or `mongos`), instance of MongoDB used to redirect the user instructions from the client to the correct server.

 ![Shared Cluster](../.images/mongodb_shared-cluster.png "Components of a shared cluster")